 Safety & Liquidation Mechanisms

-Twyne uses a novel liquidation process called Liquidation by Inheritance, inspired by Liquity’s fallback to their Stability Pool model.
+Twyne uses a mechanism called Liquidation by Inheritance, inspired by Liquity’s fallback to its Stability Pool model.

-• Faster resolution: Distressed positions can be cleaned up before the base protocol intervenes
+• Faster resolution: Positions are cleared before the base protocol intervenes.

-• More accessible: Anyone with unused borrowing power can participate as a liquidator
+• Accessibility: Any user with unused borrowing power can act as a liquidator.

 ⚙️ Liquidation By Inheritance Example